 - Management: MGMT 441 International Strategy and MGMT 461 Cross Cultural and Global Management

-The School of Business also offers a Minor in International Business that provides a more formalized and focused study of business on the global scale.
+The Costello College of Business also offers a Minor in International Business that provides a more formalized and focused study of business on the global scale.
 By combining some of the above listed courses with courses from other disciplines and a required co-curricular global experience, the international business minor is a great option for students looking to further develop their global acumen.

 The Global Engagement Scholars Program is designed to engage students in discussions related to diversity and inclusion as it relates to business in a global setting.
 The series includes workshops on topics such as cultural intelligence and cultural values, unconscious bias, and recognizing these important factors in the interview process and workplace.
 This semester-long program is designed to help students understand their values, biases, and how to engage in a globally diverse environment.
 There are four mandatory sessions each accepted student must attend (the Foundation and Core).
 Upon completion of the Foundation and Core, students will choose at least three electives to attend to complete the program and become a Global Engagement Scholar.
 Applications open in October.